-I am a fully qualified, BACP accredited counsellor and therapist with 19 years of client experience.
+I am a fully qualified and highly experienced BACP accredited counsellor with 20 years experience of offering one-to-one counselling / therapy.
 I work with adults either on an open-ended basis or for an agreed time period.

-I practice from a quiet garden therapy room in the heart of Walthamstow Village, E17 (5-10 mins walk from Walthamstow Central).
+Fridays: I practice from a quiet garden therapy room in the heart of Walthamstow Village, E17 (5-10 mins walk from Walthamstow Central)

 What happens after you have made contact with me?